inrupt/solid-client-js/website/docs/tutorials/managing-access.md

 ### Fetching access information

-There are two main ways of checking the access information of a Resource:

-1. Fetch the entire Resource, data and information at once.
-To do so, use the functions `unstable_fetchFile` or `unstable_fetchLitDatasetWithAcl`.
+Getting access information when fetching a resource may result in an additional request to the server.
+To avoid unecessary requests, the API makes it explicit when you get access information along your resource: `unstable_fetchLitDatasetWithAcl`.
 The returned value includes both the Resource data (e.g. your profile or friend list), the `ResourceInfo`, and the ACL containing the associated access information.
-2. Fetch only the information about a Resource, without fetching the Resource itself with `fetchResourceInfo`, and then fetching the associated ACL (if any).

 ### Reading agent access